sparkfun/SparkFun_Simultaneous_RFID_Tag_Reader_Library/README.md

 This is a powerful shield capable of reading multiple RFID tags at the same time.
 It can also write to tags.
 Works with UHF Gen2 RFID tags.

+Thanks to:

+* paulvha on forums for finding and recommending [fix for writeEPC bug](https://forum.sparkfun.com/viewtopic.php?f=118&t=49574&start=15)

 Repository Contents
 -------------------